 Hassan Sayed

-Hi Lawrentines — I’m a G4 in the Econ department who served as secretary on the Lawrence Committee in the past year.
+Hi Lawrentines — I’m a G5 in the Econ department who has served as Lawrence Committee president in the past year and as secretary of the committee the year before that.
+I have lived at Lawrence since 2020.

-I hope you will give me this opportunity to use my experience with the committee and knowledge of Lawrence to good use as President.
+I hope you will give me this opportunity to use my experience with the committee and knowledge of Lawrence to continue serving Lawrence as President.
 Thank you for reading!

 Secretary